 Overcoming the Challenges of your Role

-It is my belief that every school leader should have access to this invaluable form of support to ensure that when we fall down, we are supported to get back up again with renewed focus and energy and carry on towards their dream.
+It is my belief that every school leader should have access to this invaluable form of support to ensure that when they fall, they are supported to get back up again and to carry on towards their dream.
 However, often such support can be one of the hardest things to find.

 – Talk through the challenges you’re currently facing in your role